dwwhalen/visual-testing-sandbox/BLOG.md

 });
 ```

 This test is pretty basic.
-It just navigates to the applcation's home page and then uses Playwright's `toHaveScreenshot()` function to grab a screenshot of the page and compares it to the baseline image.
+It just navigates to the application's home page and then uses Playwright's `toHaveScreenshot()` function to grab a screenshot of the page and compare it to the baseline image.
 When I run this test in the Chromium browser, I get this:

 ```console
 Error: A snapshot doesn't exist at /Users/denniswhalen/visual-testing-sandbox/e2e-tests/blog.spec.ts-snapshots/landing-chromium-desktop-darwin.png, writing actual.